Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

 resolved in Myri.
 If you encounter one of these issues, submit a bug report to Unity!

--   Background subscene conversion may fail to properly convert audio sources as it fails to read the AudioClip files.
+-   Background subscene baking crashes while reading the AudioClip assets on some systems.
 -   Sometimes in the editor, audio may stutter despite a lack of warnings of the DSPGraph being starved.
-This is because GC spikes stall the audio thread on some versions of Unity.
-(It is not due to Myri.
-I checked.)
+This is because GC spikes stall the audio thread if Burst Compilation is disabled.
 -   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.
 -   The Unity Editor sometimes emits an exception from a Bursted job.
 This is a